Indiana Supreme Court

 The Indiana Constitution provides that if there is a vacancy in the office of Chief Justice “caused by absence, illness, incapacity or resignation,” then all powers and duties of the office of Chief Justice are transferred to the member of the Supreme Court who is the most senior in length of service.
 See Ind.
 Const., Art.
 7, Sec.
 3. The acting Chief Justice serves as chief until the cause of the vacancy is terminated or the position is filled by the Nominating Commission.

-Three.
+Four.
 Chief Justice Norman F. Arterburn was selected in 1973 and served until 1975.
 The Indiana Judicial Nominating Commission then selected Justice Richard M. Givan in 1975 to serve as the next Chief Justice, and he served in that capacity, after two reappointments, until 1987.
 At that time, the Nominating Commission selected Justice Randall T. Shepard to be Chief Justice of Indiana.
-Chief Justice Shepard has served as the Supreme Court’s leader for twenty-four years, having been reappointed by the Commission four times in 1992, 1997, 2002, and 2007.
-The Commission is in the process of selecting the next Chief Justice after Randall T. Shepard's retirement in March 2012.
+Chief Justice Shepard served as the Supreme Court’s leader for twenty-five years, having been reappointed by the Commission four times in 1992, 1997, 2002, and 2007.
+Justice Brent E. Dickson, the current Chief Justice, was sworn into the leadership position on May 15, 2012.

-Ten.
+Eleven.
 Justice Alfred Pivarnik, who joined the Indiana Supreme Court in 1977 and served through October 1993, was the first justice selected under the nonpolitical merit selection system.
-Besides the five current justices, the other justices selected under this system are Justice Jon Krahulik, who served from December 1990 to October 1993, Justice Myra C. Selby, who served from January 1995 to October 1999, Justice Theodore R. Boehm, who served from August 1996 to September 2010, and Justice Randall T. Shepard who served from September 1985 to March 2012 and as chief justice from March 1987 to March 2012.
+Besides the five current justices, the other justices selected under this system are Justice Jon Krahulik, who served from December 1990 to October 1993; Justice Myra C. Selby, who served from January 1995 to October 1999; Justice Theodore R. Boehm, who served from August 1996 to September 2010; Justice Randall T. Shepard who served from September 1985 to March 2012 and as chief justice from March 1987 to March 2012; and Justice Frank Sullivan, Jr., who serverd from Nov.
+1, 1993 to July 31, 2012.

-Since 1985, the Judicial Nominating Commission has nominated nine women* and seventeen men to the Indiana Supreme Court. (*Judge Betty Barteau was nominated by the Commission twice.)
+Since 1985, the Judicial Nominating Commission has nominated ten women* and seventeen men to the Indiana Supreme Court. (*Judge Betty Barteau was nominated by the Commission twice.)

 Hon.
 Raymond Thomas GreenJustice Dixon Prentice’s Vacancy – 1986